 The Delaware Foundation for Science and Mathematics Education (DFSME) is a business-education-community-government partnership dedicated to catalyzing Delaware's preparation of a globally competitive workforce with mathematics, science, engineering and technology skills second to none.
-The Foundation advocates for adoption of world-class standards; enables the exploration, evaluation, adaptation, and implementation of innovative and effective mathematics and science programs in Delaware public schools; and focuses on improving the performance of all Delaware students so that they all finish high school ready for college, careers, and success in the global economy.
+The Foundation advocates for adoption of world-class standards; enables the exploration, evaluation, adaptation, and implementation of innovative and effective STEM programs in Delaware public schools; and focuses on improving the performance of all Delaware students so that they all finish high school ready for college, careers, and success in the global economy.

 Delaware, with DFSME's help, is among the leaders in those making gains in science proficiency for its students.
 It is in the national spotlight as a leader in science assessment tools.
 Delaware is also considered to be exemplary in its

 Founded in 1995, DFSME is nationally recognized for its leadership in science reform.
 DFSME staff and board members have served as faculty for the annual National Symposium on Science Education for Business Leaders held by the National Science Resources Center in Washington D.C.

 While continuing with science reform, in 2005 DFSME began to place higher emphasis on mathematics proficiency.
 The partnership identified and piloted a curriculum used by several of the countries that are among the top ten in the world

 Press Releases/In the News

 Use a single click to access these articles.

 by Brandywine School District, the second largest district in the state.Most recently, Seaford has become the second school district to impletement the curriculum district wide by adopting Math in Focus, a U.S. adaptation of the Singapore Math curriculum.